-Melatonin is a naturally occurring hormone in the body that regulates sleep and wakefulness.
+It is a naturally occurring hormone produced by the pineal gland that regulates sleep and wakefulness.

 This was the drug or supplement that I got into the most trouble from my personal trainer for not getting.
 Admittedly, I went to Walmart and they didn’t have it…so I gave up…since I hate shopping.